MohamadGSalim/Snakes-and-Ladders-Game/README.md

-# Snakes-and-Ladders-Game
-* This program describes a Snakes and Ladders Game where different functions of the game are constructed in the code.
+# Snakes and Ladders Game

+This program simulates the classic Snakes and Ladders game, implemented using Java and Object-Oriented Programming concepts.

+## Gameplay

-* Players take turns playing the game by flipping dice and the winner is the first to reach square 100 of the game.
+- Players take turns rolling a die.
+- The objective is to be the first player to reach square 100.
-* Programmed using JAVA language using Object-Oriented Programming concepts.
+- The game board includes snakes that send players back and ladders that advance players forward.

+## Programming Details

+- **Language**: Java
+- **Concepts**: Object-Oriented Programming (OOP)
+  - Utilizes OOP principles to structure the game's components and logic.